 Strategize Signature Social Media Fundraising Campaigns

-Here are some tips in creating a signature social media fundraising campaign:
+Here are some tips for creating a signature social media fundraising campaign:

 - Dedicate a month or day specifically for awareness: Utilize a pun or a play on words with the date to make it easy to go viral.
 People like to share fun things.

 - Create a social media challenge: Like the Ice Bucket Challenge, consider simple things that supporters can record themselves doing to promote awareness, while also showing support by hosting a crowdfunding campaign for performing the challenge.
-Think about this carefully and make sure the idea is safe and appropriate.
+Make sure the idea is safe and appropriate.

 - Design a temporary profile picture: Many tragedies will trigger a temporary profile picture on social media, but social media fundraising campaigns can do the same.
 For example, use a filter to add pet ears to your profile picture on Facebook to promote an animal adoption awareness month (with a banner at the bottom noting the hashtag of the social media fundraising campaign).